ufieeehw/IEEE2015/ros/ieee2015_xmega_driver/readme.md

 # TODO
 * Add a parser for the XMega-side communication protocol's definition header, to avoid making frequent changes.
 This should map the relationships of type names to ROS topics
+* Add more failure tolerance - if there is a serial desync nobody knows what will happen

 # Glossary